vmagnin/forcolormap/README.md

 ## TODO / ideas for further developments

 * [ ] Create a logo: inspired by Newton/Dark Side of the Moon?
 Or a rainbow?
 And using Fortran purple.
+Or a colored marble?
 * [ ] Improve the documentation.
   * [ ] Include a few images in the README.md file.
+  * [ ] A table with the characteristics of the colormaps: which are colorblind friendly, perceptually uniform, B&W print safe, etc.
 * [ ] In the *Scientific colour maps,* the discrete colormaps were not imported for the time being because there is no `.lut` file.
 * [ ] The `set()` method could have an optional `reverse` option to reverse the color order in a palette.
 * [ ] Colormaps could have an option for logscale.
 * [ ] A `get_colorbar()` function could return an `array(:,:,1:3)` containing the RGB image of the colorbar.
 The arguments could be the width and height, the direction (horizontal/vertical), etc.
 * [ ] A `save()` method could save a colormap as RGB values separated by spaces in a `.lut` text file.
+* [ ] Adding functions to create colormaps, for example defined by their two extremes colors: `create_linear(color1, color2)`.

 ## License